Nickyyrl/LDCS---OFChecker/README.md

 - **Reset Tool / Réinitialiser l'outil**:
   - Reset the tool's statistics and results.

-### Pattern Matching / Correspondance de motifs

-1. **Load Patterns / Charger des motifs**:

-   You can load predefined patterns from the patterns.txt file.
-This step is optional and can help you quickly select patterns for analysis.

-2. **Set Pattern / Définir un motif**:

-   You can set a specific pattern for similarity analysis by typing it in the input field or selecting an existing pattern from the dropdown.

-3. **Set Tolerance / Définir une tolérance**:

-   Set the similarity tolerance level using the input field.
-This value determines how similar elements in the CSV file should be to the selected pattern to be considered valid.

-4. **Upload a CSV File / Télécharger un fichier CSV**:

-   Upload a CSV file for analysis.
-The application will calculate the Jaro-Winkler similarity between the elements in the CSV file and the selected pattern.

-5. **Reset Tool / Réinitialiser l'outil**:

-   Clicking this button will reset the tool's statistics, including valid and invalid counts.

 ### Results

 After uploading a CSV file and initiating the analysis, you will see the following information on the dashboard: